When you see a glass garage door, it’s hard to see regular garage doors the same way.

 Check out our glass garage door gallery for more examples of our glass garage door installations!

 Although we use the term “glass garage doors” frequently, it is a bit of a misnomer.
-These doors aren’t just made of glass–they’re usually an aluminum frame with glass inserts, though some options may be available for steel.
+These doors aren’t just made of glass–they’re usually an aluminum frame with glass inserts, though a few options are available for steel.
 Most suppliers have a specific product line for the style and use that in their terminology, such as Vista by Amarr, Athena by Martin Door, Avante by Clopay, and Modern Classic by Northwest Door.

-If you’re considering a glass garage door for your home, there are some advantages and disadvantages to carefully consider.
+If you’re considering a glass garage door for your home, there are some advantages and disadvantages that you should consider.

 Pros of Glass Garage Doors